-The original purpose of the RHA was to establish the federal interest in interstate navigation.
+The original purpose of the Rivers and Harbor Act (RHA) was to establish the federal interest in interstate navigation.
 Section 10 of the RHA requires approval from the USACE prior to undertaking any work with the potential to affect the course, capacity, use, or quality of navigable waters.

-Water Resources Development Acts
+Water Resources Development Act

-Dredging projects are authorized by Congress through the Water Resources Development Act that are reauthorized biennially.
+Dredging projects are authorized by Congress through the Water Resources Development Act that is reauthorized biennially.
 Water Resources Development Act 86 introduced cost sharing for construction projects whereby the local sponsor pays between 20 and 60% of the construction cost based on the depth of the navigation channel.
 The Water Resources Development Act cost sharing provisions apply to federal dredging projects implemented by the USACE Civil Works Program, and are not applicable to dredging undertaken by other agencies.